Mitte remains liveable, becomes more liveable

 All buildings will remain easily accessible for emergency services, refuse collection and delivery traffic.
 Residents can also continue to drive to their homes by car – only the route may be different.

-Up to 12 new neighbourhood blocks by spring 2026
+Up to 12 new Kiezblocks

-Has your neighbourhood been selected?
+Your Kiez has been selected?
 Then it’s your turn.
 You can contribute your comments and needs in an initial online participation.

 The success of the measures will be evaluated.
 We will keep you up to date on participation opportunities.